SouheilGandi/SouheilGandi/README.md

 <h1 align="center">Hi There 👋, I'm Souheil Gandi</h1>
-<h3 align="center">👀 I'm an IT Engineering Student, I live in Tunis, TN, and I'm currently learning to develop mobile applications.</h3>
+<h3 align="center">👀 I'm an IT Engineering Student, I live in Tunis, Tunisia, and I'm currently learning to develop mobile applications.</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=SouheilGandi&label=Profile%20views&color=0e75b6&style=plastic" alt="SouheilGandi" /> </p>
 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/max/680/0*7Q3yvSIv_t0ioJ-Z.gif"/>

-- 🌱 I’m currently learning **Mobile Application Development**
+- 🌱 Always learning

-- 📫 How to reach me **kandi.souheil@gmail.com**

-- ⚡ Fun fact: *"We are things that labor under the illusion of having a self, this accretion of sensory experience and feeling, programmed with total assurance that we are each somebody, when in fact, EVERYBODY IS NOBODY."*
+- ⚡ "We are things that labor under the illusion of having a self, this accretion of sensory experience and feeling, programmed with total assurance that we are each somebody, when in fact, EVERYBODY IS NOBODY."*

 <hr></hr>